Steam (Peter Gabriel song)

-"Steam" is a song by English rock musician Peter Gabriel, released in January 1993 by Real World and Virgin Records as the second single from his sixth album, Us (1992).
-It was released as the second single from the album and charted in several countries.
-After its release as a single, "Steam" was performed on Gabriel's Secret World Tour.
+"Steam" is a song by the English rock musician Peter Gabriel, released as the second single from his sixth album, Us (1992).
+The single was issued in the United States in December 1992 and in the United Kingdom the following month.
+It charted in several countries, including the UK, where it reached number 10, and in Canada, where it reached number one.
+In the United States, it became Gabriel's final top-40 hit on the Billboard Hot 100, peaking at number 32.
+Gabriel performed "Steam" on his 1993–1994 Secret World Tour; a live recording from this tour was included on his Secret World Live album.
+The song's accompanying music video was directed by Stephen R. Johnson.

 Background

-Gabriel, who wrote the song and produced it with Daniel Lanois, has said that the song is about a relationship in which the woman is sophisticated, bright, cultured, and knows everything about anything while the man knows nothing about anything; however, he does know about the woman, and she does not know much about herself.
+Gabriel has said that "Steam" is about a relationship in which the woman is sophisticated, bright, cultured, and knows everything about anything, whereas the man knows nothing about anything; however, he does know about the woman, and she does not know much about herself.
+He mentioned that the song had an "obvious sexual reference" and was derived from an abandoned idea from his third solo album with Steve Lilywhite, which was later transformed into the album track "And Through the Wire".

 On "Steam", Tony Levin played the bass part with set of drum sticks called funk fingers, which he attached to his digits to achieve a more percussive tone.
 Levin first used the technique on Gabriel's song "Big Time".
+The chorus of "Steam" features sixth chords played on the guitar by Leo Nocentelli.

 In a 1992 interview, Gabriel mentioned that he advocated against the idea of releasing "Steam" as the first single from Us.
 He called it the only song on the album that was "backward looking" and worried that it would be dismissed as a retread of "Sledgehammer".
 An alternative version of this song called "Quiet Steam" was a B-side on the "Digging in the Dirt" single.
-It is a lo-fi take on the version that appeared on Us.
+It is a lo-fi take on the version that appeared on Us without any brass instruments.
+Gabriel said that the removal of these instruments "straight away makes it a song without any 'Sledgehammer' references".
 On Secret World Live, "Steam" is preceded by the "Quiet Steam" version.
+Both "Quiet Steam" and "Steam" were part of the set list for Gabriel's 1993–1994 Secret World Tour.